Does influencer database software make sense for your team?

 Influencers in Databases Aren’t Always Vetted

 It’s difficult to gauge an influencer’s authenticity at a glance.
-You really need to dig into their content or talk to them personally if you want to verify that they’re legit.
+You really need to dig into their content or even talk to them personally if you want to verify that they’re legit.

 Thing is, fake followers and bot activity are issues that databases don’t always detect.
 Unless each influencer is being vetted individually, there’s a risk of running into “influencers” with inflated metrics.

 Think about it.
 How does an influencer database service possibly vet millions of influencers by hand?
-The short answer: they can’t.

 Is Influencer Database Software Really Right for Your Business?